magnumjs/praetor.js/README.md

 ## Stored Procedure

 ### Pure JavaScript code block with query results

-#### Is given its own context of the named query results and optional params to override defaults
+Passed its own context of the named query results and optional params to override defaults.

 Create a stored proc with a given name, named existing queries, the code to be executed and its default properties (added to the executing context)
 ```javascript